HR Glossary for HR Professionals

 What is an Employee?

 An employee is someone who performs a service for a company.
-In general, a business owner must withhold income taxes, withhold and pay Social Security and Medicare taxes, including unemployment tax on wages paid to an employee.
+In general, a business owner must withhold income taxes and withhold and pay Social Security and Medicare taxes.
+This includes unemployment tax on wages paid to an employee.

 For instance, the IRS classifies a worker as an employee, if:

 - The person performs services for an organization.

 - If the organization can control what will be done and how it will be done.